 Here you will find everything you need to know to plan and safely enjoy your next Aquarium visit.

-- The Aquarium will limit the number of guests allowed to visit each day.
+- The Aquarium is currently limiting the number of guests allowed to visit each day.

-- Timed entry tickets are required for Aquarium visitors, and must be reserved online in advance.
+- Timed–entry tickets are required for Aquarium visitors and are available online.

-- Please note: The Tennessee Aquarium is located in the Eastern time zone.
+- The Tennessee Aquarium is located – and tickets are sold – in the Eastern time zone.

-- Group size will be limited to no more than 8 guests.
+- Group size is limited to no more than 10 guests.

 - We will not be able to accept coupons or other special offers at this time.

-- Additional hand sanitizer stations will be installed throughout the Aquarium, including at the entry, exit, and restrooms.
+- Hand sanitizer stations are available throughout the Aquarium, including at the entry, exit, and restrooms.

-- The Aquarium will enhance its excellent standards of cleanliness by increasing the frequency of disinfection procedures.
+- We have enhanced our excellent standards of cleanliness by increasing the frequency of disinfection procedures completed by our housekeeping staff.

 Help us keep each other safe and healthy with this self-assessment: